 COVID-19 Absences: The university's office of Student Life Disabilities Services (SLDS) will give you the documentation and resources you need if you contract COVID-19, must quarantine due to COVID-19, or have a high-risk factor that leaves you vulnerable to COVID-19.
 Please request temporary accommodations for COVID-related conditions through SLDS's online form and reach out to Dr. Zellmer and your Lab Supervisors to make a personalized plan for your academic progress while you recover.
-If COVID-19 prevents you from attending an exam, please read the Alternate and Make-up Exam Policy and submit the request form linked within.
+If COVID-19 prevents you from attending an exam, please read the Alternate Midterm Policy or Final Exam Make-up Policy and submit the request form linked within.

 Accommodations for other illnesses: If you experience a serious illness that necessitates an extended absence, please reach out to Dr. Zellmer to make alternative arrangements for your success.
-If you will miss an exam, please read the Alternate and Make-up Exam Policy and submit the request form linked within.
+If you will miss an exam during your absence, please read the Alternate Midterm Policy or Final Exam Make-up Policy and submit the request form linked within.